-The cat’s been out of the bag for a while now – content is as essential to a website as coffee is to a morning.
+Content is as essential to a website as coffee is to a morning.

 1. The writing needs work.

-Our advice: invest in a solid copywriter who can make your words sing on the page.
+If you’re not confident in your own writing abilities, consider investing in a solid copywriter who can make your words sing on the page.

 2. The formatting is difficult to read.